snotskie/ttrpg/md/index.md

 ---
 <!-- _class: creation -->

 Once you've chosen your starter Lifestyle and Ethic, **two of your Stats** will begin the game an additional **die size larger**, according to your starter Lifestyle and Ethic.
-Consult the Lifestyle/Ethic Starting Stat Upgrades table below to know which Stats to increase.
+Consult the Lifestyle/Ethic Starting Stats table below to know which Stats to increase.

-#### Lifestyle/Ethic Starting Stat Upgrades
+#### Lifestyle/Ethic Starting Stats

 <table>
     <thead>